Document Type : Research Paper

 Authors

-2 Department of Arabic Language and Literature, Faculty of Humanities, University of Tehran, Tehran, Iran.
+2 MA in Arabic Language and Literature, University of Tehran, Tehran, Iran.

 Abstract